LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 must exist in any directory used for publishing diagrams using it.
 The `lgt2svg` scripts also take care of copying this file.

-The Graphviz command-line utilities, e.g. `dot`, are notorious for random crashes (segmentation faults usually), often requiring re-doing conversions from `.dot` files to other formats.
+The Graphviz command-line utilities, e.g., `dot`, are notorious for random crashes (segmentation faults usually), often requiring retrying conversions from `.dot` files to other formats.
 A possible workaround is to repeat the command until it completes without error.
-See for example the `lgt2svg.sh` script.
+See, for example, the `lgt2svg.sh` script.

 The conversion by the `d2` command-line executable of `.d2` files to `.svg`